American Red Cross offers safety tips to help prevent home fires caused by holiday decorations

 The Red Cross wants people to stay safe from home fires—the nation’s most frequent disaster—by testing their smoke alarms and practicing their home fire escape plan with free resources at redcross.org/homefires.
 In addition, you can follow these 10 simple safety tips as you put up lights and ornaments:

-2. If are buying an artificial tree, look for the fire-resistant label.
+- If buying an artificial tree, look for the fire-resistant label.
 When putting it up, keep it away from fireplaces, radiators and other sources of heat.

 Through the campaign, the Red Cross and its partners have reached more than 1.6 million people and helped save at least 474 lives across the country by: